-A periodic gravitational wave incident on an interferometric detector will produce a strain response of the form where h(t) is the strain, A+ and A{\times} are the amplitudes of the plus and cross polarizations of the gravitational wave, F+ and F{\times} are the respective response functions (or antenna patterns) of the detector, ψ is the polarization angle, and Φ is the gravitational wave phase, which contains modulations from Doppler shifts due to the relative motion between the source and the detector and the frequency evolution of the source [1].
+A periodic gravitational wave incident on an interferometric detector will produce a strain response of the form where h(t) is the strain, A+ and A\times are the amplitudes of the plus and cross polarizations of the gravitational wave, F+ and F\times are the respective sky-position-dependent response functions (or antenna patterns) of the detector, ψ is the polarization angle, and Φ is the gravitational wave phase, which contains modulations from Doppler shifts due to the relative motion between the source and the detector and the frequency evolution of the source [1].
 (The response of a bar detector can be written in a similar form, but with antenna patterns differing from those in [1].)

-$$h(t) = A+ F+(\psi, t) \cos \Phi(t) + A\times F\times(\psi, t) \sin \Phi(t), \tag{1}$$

-The LIGO Scientific Collaboration (LSC) has used fully-coherent and semicoherent methods to search for unknown sources of these waves, while also developing hierarchical schemes that use a combination of these methods (see [2, 3] and references therein).
-The starting procedure for these methods is to divide the strain data into short segments and take the discrete Fourier transform of each, to create Short Fourier Transforms (SFTs) of the data.
-The time-baseline used to generate the SFTs is designated $T{\rm SFT}$.
-This is typically chosen to be 30 minutes, so that signals with frequencies less than approximately 1000 Hz from an isolated source will not, within this time period, shift in frequency by more than half the width of an SFT frequency bin.
-(The method can also be applied to sources in binary systems, by using a shorter time-baseline dependent on the size of the expected orbital Doppler shifts.)
-The PowerFlux method [4] is a semi-coherent method for detecting periodic gravitational waves using a weighted average of the power from SFTs.
-Compared with the StackSlide and weighted Hough methods, that also combine power from SFTs, in general the PowerFlux method has the highest sensitivity [3].
-Hierarchical and fully-coherent searches that use a coherent time-baseline longer that 30 minutes are more sensitive, but also more computationally costly.
-Thus, PowerFlux remains a vital search method for periodic gravitational waves.
+$$h(t) = A{+}F{+}(\psi, t)\cos\Phi(t) + A{\times}F{\times}(\psi, t)\sin\Phi(t), \qquad (1)$$ the discrete Fourier transform of each, to create short Fourier transforms (SFTs) of the data.
+The time baseline used to generate the SFTs is designated T{SFT} .
+This is typically chosen to be 30 min, so that signals with frequencies less than approximately 1000 Hz from an isolated source will not, within this time period, shift in frequency by more than half the width of an SFT frequency bin.
+(The method can also be applied to sources in binary systems, by using a shorter time baseline dependent on the size of the expected orbital Doppler shifts.)